atharvvv10/MultiAgents/ai-agent/README.md

 2. Create a new branch for your feature or bug fix.
 3. Implement your changes and ensure all tests pass.
 4. Submit a pull request with a clear description of your changes.

-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-EOL